sneaky-potato/sneaky-potato.github.io/content/blog/whats-next.md

 ### COA + OS

 I got hooked into COA and how OS abstracts your code.
 How it runs your code.
 I read about systems whenever I got chance and started documenting things as well.
 I installed Arch Linux (yes I use Arch btw), and setup everything from the bare bones (no hyperland, mind you) with bspwm + polybar + sxhkd + dunst.
+You can read more about some of the nuances in my dotfiles [here](https://sneaky-potato.github.io/notes/dotfiles/)

 If all of this feels alien to you, don't worry, I am a very big nerd about controlling my things down to a lower level detail.
 And I like it that way.

 ### Open source + tinkerer

 I am a tinkerer by nature.
-I do software because I am mad about software.
-I started open source and contributing to other codebases because I like this idea of free software.
+I do software simply because I am mad about software.
+I started open source and contributing to other codebases because I like the idea of free software.

 ### People that inspire me